denistsoi/franklinchen.github.io/source/_posts/2013-05-07-why-i-feel-sad-when-people-congratulate-me-for-finishing-the-pittsburgh-marathon.markdown

 I'm very emotional right now, and I felt now was as good a time as any to say something about my personal values and goals when it comes to running races, and by extension, to other aspects of my life.

 I actually do feel good about finishing the marathon in one respect: I proved that even if I totally screwed everything up, and deserved all the pain I experienced, and it was all my own fault that I could have avoided, I went on anyway and got the job done.
 When I realize that this is what people are trying to communicate to me by congratulate me, I am very appreciative.

+### (Update of 2013-05-09)

+The following day, the third day after the marathon, I was able to walk normally and was emotionally recovering as well and was embarrassed by this rant.

+The fourth day, I [went out for a short run and reflected on what running is really about for me](/blog/2013/05/09/back-to-what-running-is-really-about-for-me/).